Bob Donewald Jr.

 Bob Donewald Jr. (born c.
-1968) is an American basketball coach who is currently an assistant coach for the Texas Longhorns.
-He was an NBA assistant with the New Orleans Hornets and Cleveland Cavaliers from 2001 to 2004, and an ABA (American Basketball Association) head coach from 2004-2005.
+1968) is an American basketball coach who is currently an assistant coach for the Ole Miss Rebels.
+He was an NBA assistant with the New Orleans Hornets and Cleveland Cavaliers from 2001 to 2004, and an ABA (American Basketball Association) head coach from 2004–2005.
 He is the son of Bob Donewald Sr., a retired American college basketball head coach.

 Early career

 Prior to his time with the Hornets, Donewald spent five years as a head coach and general manager in the British Basketball League (BBL), leading his teams to the finals of the championship series on three occasions.
 He started his time in England as the head coach and general manager of the Leicester Riders (1996–98).
 Previously known as perennial losers, Donewald was able to take the franchise to finals of the National Cup in 1998.
 The next season (1998–99), he became head coach of the Derby Storm and coached the team to the finals of the uni-ball Trophy.
 After taking the reins for the Greater London Leopards in 1999–2000, Donewald led the Leopards to a 24–10 record and the finals of the National Cup during the 2000-01 season.

 Donewald began his coaching career as a student assistant coach at Western Michigan from 1989-93.
 He also has experience as an assistant coach at Morehead State from 1994-96.